-Removing the 2230 solid-state drive in M.2 slot one
+Removing the M.2 2230 solid-state drive from M.2 slot one

-- 1. Follow the procedure in before working inside your computer. - 2.
+- 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover.

-(i) NOTE: This procedure applies only to computers shipped with a 2230 solid-state drive installed in M.2 slot one.
+(i) NOTE: This procedure applies only to computers shipped with an M.2 2230 solid-state drive installed in M.2 slot one.

-i NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solidstate drive in M.2 slot one.
+i NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one.

-The following image indicates the location of the 2230 solid-state drive that is installed in M.2 slot one and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot one and provides a visual representation of the removal procedure.